phongdk92/test-dpkg/README.md

 ### 2. For a new project

-Run dch --create in the directory to create a properly formatted debian/changelog entry.
+Run dch --create in the directory to create a properly formatted `debian/changelog` entry.

 ```
 dch --create
 ```
-This will output
+The file `debian/changelog` is created with the following content
 ```
 PACKAGE (VERSION) UNRELEASED; urgency=medium